Classics, Greek and Latin

 Classical Studies also provides insights into other subjects such as English, Philosophy, Art History, and Religious Studies.
 "What follows is ever closely linked to what precedes," Marcus Aurelius also said.
 Go deep into the past and you will understand the future.

 Students wanting to major in Classical Studies are encouraged to include some Latin or Greek courses in their degree.
+One 100-level CLAS course may be replaced by one of LATI 103 or LATI 213 or GREE 112.

 - 40 points from CLAS 100-199